 Did Not Start – Not submitted for rankings (DNS):

-If a player does not hit the first shot of the tournament for any reason, it will be recorded as a Did Not Start (DNS) and will not submitted for the rankings
+If a player does not hit the first shot of the tournament for any reason, the player will be removed from the leaderboard and not submitted for any rankings.

 No Show – Submitted for Rankings (NS):

 If a player begins a tournament and completes one or more rounds, signs a scorecard, and does not show up for a subsequent tee time without contacting an official, it will be recorded as a No Show (NS) and all official round scores for the event will be submitted for rankings

 Withdrawal – Submitted for Rankings (WD):

 If a player begins a tournament and completes one or more rounds, signs a scorecard, and notifies an official they will not be going on, it will be recorded as a Withdrawal (WD) and all official round scores for the event will be submitted for rankings

 No Card – Submitted for Rankings (NC):

 If a player begins a tournament round and fails to turn in a signed scorecard for a completed round, it will be recorded as a No Card (NC).
 All official round scores for the event will be submitted for the rankings

 Disqualification – Submitted for Rankings (DQ):